Fry's, Saskatchewan

-Fry's or more commonly known as Frys, is a former Locality in Antler Rural Municipality No. 61, Saskatchewan, Canada.
-The hamlet is approximately 10 km east of the Town of Redvers along Highway 13 and the Canadian Pacific Railway line.
+Fry's, more commonly known as Frys, is a former locality in Antler Rural Municipality No. 61, Saskatchewan, Canada.
+The hamlet was approximately 10 km east of the town of Redvers along Highway 13 and the Canadian Pacific Railway line.
 Very little remains of the community of Fry's.

-Fry's was named after James Henry Fry, the first postmaster (Jan 01 1901-Dec 7 1915) and Justice of the Peace.
-A Post Office was opened Jan 1, 1901 and closed July 7, 1961 located at Sec 14 Twp 7 Rge 31 W1.
+Fry's was named after James Henry Fry, who was the first postmaster from January 1, 1901 until his resignation on December 7, 1915 as well as a Justice of the Peace.
+The Fry's post office was in operation from January 1, 1901 until July 7, 1961 and was located at Sec 14 Twp 7 Rge 31 W1.